One of the best options is an over-the-air TV antenna which picks up free broadcast TV stations.

-For most living in a small town or large cities this will not be much of a problem.
+For most living in small towns or large cities, this will not be much of a problem.

 Read More Review Here on Amazon

-The Globmall indoor antenna is a good unit to pick up free TV station broadcast.
+A 1BYONE indoor antenna is a good unit for picking up free TV station broadcasts.

-It is best for those who live cities and are having problems getting a clear signal.
+It is best for those who live in cities and are having problems getting a clear signal.